There is more to the long-term storage of potatoes than sprout suppressants. Here we examine five main considerations.

 Ensure boxes of the same height are used in each column.
 Stacks should be at the same height and ensure that there is enough room at the back of the store, about 1m, for the air to fall back down and pass back along pallet slots.
 Over-filling stores frequently restricts effective ventilation,” adds Dr Wale.

 Poor air movement can lead to a loss of quality through uneven temperatures and condensation.
-It also increases costs as more energy is consumed in an attempt to keep temperatures uniform in those areas where air flow is poor, or boxes are poorly stacked.
+It also increases costs as more energy is consumed to attempt to keep temperatures uniform in those areas where air flow is poor, or boxes are poorly stacked.

 “Ventilation is not just there to dry potatoes as they enter the store, but also to remove heat of respiration.
 When potatoes are moved, respiration rises and they give off heat; if this is not controlled it could lead to the build-up of temperature gradients and, ultimately, condensation,” says Dr Wale.